Katima Mulilo

 Katima Mulilo, or simply Katima is the capital of the Zambezi Region in Namibia.
-It had 46,401 inhabitants in 2023, and comprises two electoral constituencies, Katima Mulilo Rural and Katima Mulilo Urban.
+It had 46,401 inhabitants in 2023 and comprises two electoral constituencies, Katima Mulilo Rural and Katima Mulilo Urban.
 It is located on the B8 national road on the banks of the Zambezi River in the Caprivi Strip in lush riverine vegetation with tropical birds and monkeys.
 The town receives annual average rainfall of 654 mm.

-The nearest Namibian town to Katima Mulilo is Rundu, about 500 km away.
+The nearest Namibian town to Katima Mulilo is Rundu, about 500 km to the west.
 About 40 km east of Katima Mulilo lies the village of Bukalo, where the road to Ngoma branches off and joins Namibia to Botswana.

 Economy and infrastructure

 Established and run as a garrison for a long time, Katima Mulilo still shows signs of its military past.
 In the city centre was the South African Defence Force military base and almost every house had a bomb shelter.
 The town benefited from the military presence in terms of infrastructure and employment, and there are still a number of military bases surrounding the town.

 Since the opening of the Katima Mulilo Bridge that spans the Zambezi River and connects the Zambian Copperbelt with the Namibian deep sea harbour at Walvis Bay in 2004, Katima Mulilo has become a boom town that attracts significant investment.
 This development has, however, also fanned illegal business activities and driven the establishment of shanty towns to an extent that endangers social stability.

 The town features an Export Processing Zone and the largest open market in Namibia.
 There is an important international electricity inter–link facility, the Caprivi Link Inter–Connector; its inauguration has improved the power supply to the town.
 The Zambezi Waterfront Tourism project is currently under construction.
 The Caprivi Vision, a newspaper from and for the Caprivi, is published in town.

 Since being proclaimed a town on 2 October 1999, development has been steady, but Katima Mulilo does not yet compare to more established towns and cities in Namibia.
 Few streets are tarred, and there is a lack of street lights and sewerage.
 Many residents use the bushes for a lack of toilet facilities, and there have been many outbreaks of diseases such as diarrhea.

 The town has been affected by corruption, financial mismanagement, and infighting between councillors.
 The water supply has been unstable because of debt to the national water supplier, NamWater.